cory-g/Portfolio-Projects/README.md

 ## About Me
 My name is **Cory Gargan** and I would like to thank you for stopping by.
-I'm just a guy who enjoys digging into data in search of what's really happening!
+I'm just a guy who enjoys data and rediscovered his love of programming.
 I am also a dog lover, avid mycologist & cacti propagator.

 ## What do we have here?